dhana1612/CODTECH_IT_SOLUTIONS_JAVA_PROGRAMMING_INTERNSHIP/README.md

   <h4>2.
 Tic Tac Toe</h4>

-      <p>An implementation of the classic Tic Tac Toe game in Java.
-It includes a user-friendly interface, two-player functionality, and logic to determine the winner of the game.</p>
+      An implementation of the classic Tic Tac Toe game in Java.
+It includes a user-friendly interface, two-player functionality, and logic to determine the winner of the game.

   <h4>3.
 Student Grade Management System</h4>

-      <p>This project focuses on managing student grades.
+      This project focuses on managing student grades.
 It allows users to input and track student information, including grades for various subjects.
-It showcases skills in data management and manipulation in a Java application.</p>
+It showcases skills in data management and manipulation in a Java application.

  <h4>4.
 Number Guessing Game</h4>

-      <p>An interactive number guessing game where the user tries to guess a randomly generated number within a specified range.
-The program provides feedback to the user, making it an engaging project for practising conditional statements and user interaction.</p>
+      An interactive number-guessing game where the user tries to guess a randomly generated number within a specified range.
+The program provides feedback to the user, making it an engaging project for practising conditional statements and user interaction.

  <h4>5.
 Text File Encryption and Decryption</h4>

-    <p>This project involves encrypting and decrypting text files using Java.
+    This project involves encrypting and decrypting text files using Java.
 It demonstrates knowledge of file handling, encryption algorithms, and basic security concepts.
-Users can encrypt a text file for secure storage and decrypt it when needed.</p>
+Users can encrypt a text file for secure storage and decrypt it when needed.